FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Lab Activity
-Using this formatted **Star Wars Word Document**, you'll be using your new found coding skills to `mark-up` the text using what you've learnt in the morning class using a combination of tags covered.
-Open your `code editor` and create a new HTML document that has the doctype, body, head, and title tags.
-Your taks will be to try to **match the formatting** style of the Word doc, using the HTML mark-up tags below:
+Using this [Star Wars Formatting Lab Activity](/public/files/labs/01-html-formatting-lab.zip) (zipped), you'll be using your new found coding skills to `mark-up` the text using what you've learnt in the morning class using a combination of tags covered.
+Open your `code editor` and `create` a new HTML document that has the doctype, body, head, and title tags.
+Your task will be to try to **match the formatting** style of the *formatted Word* document, using the *plain text* Word version and the HTML mark-up tags below:

 - Headings and Paragraphs
 - Linebreaks & Horizontal Rules